site24x7/plugins/DiskPartitionIO/README.md

 * Download the file "DiskPartitionIO.ps1" and place under DiskPartitionIO.

+* Edit  DiskPartitionIO.ps1 script and assign the $diskpartition variable with desire drive like 'C' or 'D' which you want to monitor DiskIO.

 * Move the directory "DiskFolderMonitoring" to Site24x7 Windows Agent plugin directory

 ```